cybersol795/git-tutorial/README.md

     apt-get install git

-These distros also have graphical packaging software, but for now let's get used to using the command line.
+These distros also have graphical packaging software, but for now, let's get used to using the command line.

 ### Configuration